raimonvibe/holidays_website_nextjs_com_v6/README.md

 # Raimonvibe Personal Website

-A modern, responsive personal website for Raimonvibe, a technology researcher and web developer, built with Next.js, React, and TypeScript.
+A very modern, responsive personal website for Raimonvibe, a technology researcher and web developer, built with Next.js, React, and TypeScript.

 ## 📋 Project Overview